 As they approached the edge of their neighborhood, Edward felt relief wash over him.
 He put his children down onto the paved road to rest his aching arms.
 They walked quickly.
 The fog had grown so thick that the street lamps looked like little full moons themselves.
 As the trio made their final turn toward home, the sound of tapping rose up from somewhere in the fog up ahead of them–between them and their house.

 “I told you it wouldn’t matter if you ran.”
 It was the old man.

-Before Peity could shut the door she heard the sound of dogs fighting in the street and the inaudible cries of her father.
-She slammed the door, screamed for him and looked out through the mail slot.
-The fog had lifted enough for her to see the shadow of her father’s body being dragged away by two large animals – that were following an old man with a cane.
+Before Peity could shut the door she heard the sound of frenzied wolves in the street and the inaudible cries of her father.
+She slammed the door, screamed for him, and looked out through the mail slot.
+The fog lifted just enough for her to see the shadow of her father’s body being dragged away by two large wolves–who were following an old man with a cane.